 This document is not intended as a dosing guideline.

-Information and advice about management of the toxicity of CAR-T therapies (including choice of products and dosing) should be sought from the SPS Pan-UK Pharmacy Working Group for ATMPs.
-This group are currently developing consensus ATMP toxicities management guidance – this will be published on the SPS website.
+Information and advice about management of the toxicity of CAR-T therapies (including choice of products and dosing for specific patients) should be sought from the relevant specialists.